 This calculator can compute the operating costs for a specific appliance, based on average kilowatt hour usage per day and the cost charged by your electric company.
 First, enter the dollar amount of your last electric bill and the total kilowatt hours used during that billing period.
 Then enter the wattage listed on the appliance you wish to consider, or the voltage if wattage is not listed.
 And if neither wattage nor voltage are listed, provide the amperage in the space provided.
 To finish up, enter the estimated number of hours this appliance used.

 Click on CALCULATE, and you’ll be provided with the average cost per kilowatt hour to run your appliance and the total number of KWHs it uses each day.
 You’ll also see the daily, monthly, and yearly costs of running your appliance, as well as the percentage of your electric bill that it makes up.
+The calculator is filled out with default values for a refrigerator and monthly billing amounts based upon 2016 EIA energy usage information.
+You can click into the appliance tab to look up rough estimates for many common household appliances.

 5 Tips to Save Money on Your Electricty Bill